 - Text boxes on the other hand need to be inserted manually.

 - Open a presentation in PowerPoint 2016.
 Alternatively, if you want to start from scratch, launch PowerPoint.
 You will see the Presentation Gallery.
 Here, select the Blank Presentation option to open a blank presentation with a new slide, as shown in Figure 1.

 Figure 1: A new presentation in PowerPoint 2016

 - Select the Insert tab of the Ribbon, and click the Text Box button (highlighted in red within Figure 2).

 Figure 2: Text Box button

-- This changes the cursor into a vertical line, highlighted in red within Figure 3.
+- When you follow any of the above two options, the cursor changes into a vertical line, as shown highlighted in red within Figure 4.

 - Now, you have two options:

 - i.
 To create a text box which automatically enlarges as you type more text, click once where you want the text to start, and begin typing.

 - ii.
 To create a text box with a width specified, and that automatically wraps text to the next line and grows in height, click and drag to draw a box where you want the text box to be.
 The height drawn may snap back to a single text line height.
 However it will grow in height as you type more text into it.